- Content marketing is one of the most effective ways an ecommerce brand can differentiate itself from the competition.

-Your content won’t deliver ROI if very few people see it.
+Your content marketing has no ROI if nobody sees it.
 Once you’ve published a piece, you need to focus on content amplification so that as many target audience members as possible know about it.

 There are a number of strategies you can use to highlight and distribute your content, including: